A deep learning framework for jointly solving transient Fokker-Planck equations with arbitrary parameters and initial distributions: Introduction

 Currently, numerical methods for solving the FPE are broadly categorized into two classes: traditional numerical methods and emerging deep learning (DL)-based approaches.
 Traditional methods, such as finite difference~\cite{Kumar2006Sadhana} and finite element methods~\cite{Naprstek2017Evolutionary,Georgoulis2021Hypocoercivity}, rely on spatial grid discretization and struggle to overcome the curse of dimensionality, i.e., the number of grid points increases exponentially with the system dimension.
-While Monte Carlo simulations (MCS) are not limited by dimensionality, their slow convergence rate leads to poor computational efficiency.
-In recent years, deep learning has provided new avenues for tackling high-dimensional problems.
-For instance, the DL-FP method~\cite{Xu2020Solving,Zhang2022Solving} parameterizes the stationary solutions directly using mesh-free fully connected neural networks, while the equation conditions, initial conditions, and boundary conditions are summarized in the loss function for optimizing neural network-based solutions.
+While Monte-Carlo simulations (MCS) are not limited by dimensionality, their slow convergence rate leads to poor computational efficiency.
+To overcome these limitations, deep learning has recently provided new avenues for obtaining FPE solutions efficiently.
+For instance, the DL-FP method~\cite{Xu2020Solving,Zhang2022Solving} uses mesh-free fully connected neural networks to parameterize stationary solutions, incorporating equation, initial, and boundary conditions into a single loss function.
 Since then, a central challenge in numerical FPE solvers is developing compact, structure preserving representations of solutions to improve the modeling of strongly nonlinear, high-dimensional systems and enhance computational tractability.
-Existing techniques include spectral approximation using a reduced basis in space-time~\cite{Leonenko2009On}, polynomial combination~\cite{Leonenko2015Numerical}, polynomial chaos expansion~\cite{Zanella2020Structure}, radial basis function (RBF)~\cite{Salleh2024Numerical}, RBF neural networks~\cite{Wang2025novel}, Gaussian mixture distributions (GMDs)~\cite{ER1998201,Tabandeh2022Numerical,Anderson2024Fisher}, tensor decompositions~\cite{Sun2015numerical}, tensor networks~\cite{Zhang2023Deep,Tang2024Solving,Wang2025Tensor}, and normalizing flows~\cite{bekri2025FlowKac,He2025Adaptive,Xu2025Adaptive}.
-However, a critical limitation persists: neither category has demonstrated the capability for genuine parallel computation across multiple initial conditions and system parameters.
+Existing techniques include spectral approximation~\cite{Leonenko2009On}, polynomial chaos expansion~\cite{Zanella2020Structure}, radial basis function neural networks~\cite{Wang2025novel}, Gaussian mixture distributions (GMDs)~\cite{ER1998201,Tabandeh2022Numerical,Anderson2024Fisher}, tensor networks~\cite{Zhang2023Deep,Tang2024Solving,Wang2025Tensor}, normalizing flows~\cite{bekri2025FlowKac,He2025Adaptive,Xu2025Adaptive}, among others~\cite{Leonenko2015Numerical,Salleh2024Numerical,Sun2015numerical}.
+However, neither category has demonstrated the capability for parallel computation across multiple initial conditions and system parameters.